ateucher/lutz/scratch/test_timings.md

-These are tests to figure out how to include a full timezone map in lutz that is small enough to submit to CRAN (\<5MB), but still provides a very high degree of accuracy.
-Simplify the full timezone map at various levels and compare accuracy vs size.
+These are tests to figure out how to include a full time zone map in lutz that is small enough to submit to CRAN (\<5MB), but still provides a very high degree of accuracy.
+Simplify the full time zone map at various levels and compare accuracy vs size.
 Performance is a secondary consideration.